The halftime report 2007

 Canada finished mid-pack in 11th place with a respectable 7.5% return.
 The biggest market in the world, the US placed 14th at 6.3%.
 Only 2 countries posted negative returns.
 Ireland was at the bottom of the list with a 1.1% loss and Italy finished with a marginal loss of 0.01%.

 While the equity markets in Canada and around the world continue to run, bonds in 2007 took a slight setback because of rising interest rates.
 For the first 6 months of the year, the Scotia Capital Bond Index is down 0.8%.
 For the past 7 years, the bond market has enjoyed a steady consistent bull run.
 Interestingly enough, the last time the bond market was negative, was back in 1999 and the following year markets started their painful decline.

-A Strong Canadian Dollar
+A strong Canadian dollar

 According to Morningstar data, for the last 5 calendar years from 2002 to 2006 (inclusive), the Canadian dollar has enjoyed a steady rise against the US dollar.
-For the first half of 2007, the Canadian dollar has shown one of its strongest move against the US dollar appreciating almost 9%.
+For the first half of 2007, the Canadian dollar has shown one of its strongest moves against the US dollar appreciating almost 9%.

 The strong Canadian dollar has hurt investors who have invested globally especially in the US.
 For example, the MSCI World Index posted a 7.03% return if you take currency out of the equation.
 However, Canadian investors, when you bring it back to Canadian dollars, just broke even with a 0.1% gain.
-Although global investing is important for diversification reasons, the strong dollar has taken away from global performance.
+Although global investing is important for diversification reasons, the strong dollar has taken away from the global performance.